sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 canonical_url: https://kmcd.dev/posts/internet-map-2026
 ---

 For the past few years, I’ve been trying to make the physical reality of the internet visible with my Internet Infrastructure Map.
 I update the map each year, but I don’t want to just pull the latest data and call it a day.
+In this post I discuss how the map changed for this year and what I did to make it happen, but you can skip to the good part by viewing it here: **[map.kmcd.dev](https://map.kmcd.dev)**.

 For the 2026 edition, I wanted to answer a harder question: where does the internet actually live?
-By analyzing 15 years of BGP routing tables alongside physical infrastructure data, I’m closer to answering it.
+By analyzing 15 years of BGP routing tables alongside physical infrastructure data, I’m now closer to answering that question.

-The result is a concept I call “Logical Dominance.”
-In technical terms, a city’s dominance is calculated by summing the IPv4 address space originated by networks located there.
-By comparing these totals against the global routing table, we can see where the internet’s weight actually settles.
-To keep the comparison consistent across the 15-year timeline, I calculate these scores from a full RIB snapshot taken on February 1st of each year.
-While IPv6 is becoming increasingly critical, I’ve limited this analysis to IPv4 for now due to the higher consistency of historical attribution data across the full window and because IPv6 space is massive and will overshadow IPv4.
-Like it or not, IPv4 remains foundational of the Internet, even in 2026.
-Maybe next year I can tackle IPv6, but not today!

-In short: this shows which cities control the largest share of the internet’s reachable address space.

-You can explore the map live at **[map.kmcd.dev](https://map.kmcd.dev)**.
+The result is a concept I call "Logical Dominance."
+Each city’s dominance is calculated by summing the number of IPv4 addresses that are "homed" in that city.
+How can I tell where IP addresses are homed?
+Well, read on, because I talk about this quite a bit in a later section.

 {{< diagram >}}
 {{< compare before="map_dark.svg" after="map_light.svg" caption="Internet Infrastructure Map (2026) @ **[map.kmcd.dev](https://map.kmcd.dev)**" >}}